The art of high altitude sickness12 min read

 Administer oxygen (4-6 lts/min until condition improves, and then 2-4 lts/min to conserve supplies); descend as soon as possible, with minimal exertion, or use a portable hyperbaric chamber; if descent is not possible or oxygen is not available, administer nifedipine (10 mg PO initially and then 30 mg of extended release formulations PO q 12-24 hrs); add dexamethasone if neurological deterioration occurs.

-High altitude cerebral edema is like the pulmonary edema, except the leakage is in the area around the brain rather than the lungs.
-As the fluid leaks out because it is entrapped within the rigid structure of the skull, it creates pressure to the soft tissue of the brain with devastating results.
+High altitude cerebral edema is like the pulmonary edema, except the leakage is in the area around the brain and not the lungs.
+As the fluid leaks out because it is entrapped within the rigid structure of the skull, it creates pressure to the soft tissue of the brain.
+It may have devastating results.
 Symptoms include:

 * hallucinations * extreme mental confusion * ataxia (loss of full control over the body)